tobiasschmidt89/tobiasschmidt.me/src/posts/deploy-lume-with-github-actions.md

 ## Tasks

 The second part of the GitHub Action `yaml` contains the actual steps I need to perform to deploy the site.
 When a GitHub Action is triggered it basically sets up a new server and runs the specified commands.
 Most of these tasks have already be solved.
-They are packages that are shared open-source on GitHub.
-So instead of writing a custom script to send my files to the FTP server I could simply load and configure an available FTP Action.
+GitHub Actions has hundreds of packages that are shared open-source on GitHub to solve common tasks.
+So instead of writing a custom script to send my files to the FTP server I can simply load and configure an available FTP Action.

 For my use case I have the following tasks:
 1. I need to set up the server.